Seborrheic Dermatitis Eyelids | Understanding The Causes & Treatments

 Heyedrate’s eye products are organic, vegan and all-natural so you do not have to worry about putting toxic chemicals near your eyes.
 The cleanser is non-irritating to even the most sensitive skin.
 It contains a proprietary hypochlorous acid and aids in fighting bacteria.

 While the cleanser can be used for eye issues such as dry eye, styes, blepharitis, and demodex, it also has additional uses and was originally used for wound care.
-You can use this product before and after eye surgery, when wearing contacts for an extended period of time or on other parts of your body that need healing from scrapes, cuts, scars or wrinkles.
+You can use this product before and after eye surgery, when wearing contact lenses, or on other parts of your body that need healing from scrapes, cuts, scars or wrinkles.

 Ingredients: Hypochlorous Acid, Electrolyzed Water, Sodium Chloride (Heyedrate’s Lid & Lash Cleanser does not contain alcohol, fragrances, parabens, sulfates or preservatives.)